marttech26/Real-Estate-Analysis/README.md

 The analysis comprises several regression models:

 1. **Baseline Model**: Initial regression model to establish a starting point for the analysis.
+The presented regression model aims to predict housing prices (price) in King County based one independent variable: sqft_living.
+The model's overall performance is evaluated using the R-squared value, which indicates that approximately 50% of the variance in housing prices can be explained by these predictors.
+The F-statistic, with a high value of 15680 and a corresponding p-value of 0.00, suggests that the overall model is statistically significant, indicating the independent variable is related to the housing prices.

 2. **Multiple Regression Model 1**: Enhanced regression model integrating additional features and refinements.
+The presented regression model aims to predict housing prices (price) in King County based on several independent variables: bedrooms, bathrooms, sqft_living, sqft_lot and floors.
+The model's overall performance is evaluated using the R-squared value, which indicates that approximately 48% of the variance in housing prices can be explained by these predictors.
+The F-statistic, with a high value of 2908 and a corresponding p-value of 0.00, suggests that the overall model is statistically significant, indicating that at least one of the independent variables is related to the housing prices.

 3. **Multiple Regression Model 2**: Further improved regression model with additional adjustments and interpretations.
+From our data we have found out that factors that significantly affect pricing includes location, year built, bedrooms, bathrooms, sqft living, sqft lot and floors.
+Our prediction model however is 72% accurate when predicting price.

 ## Interpreting Coefficients